-The possibility to adapt floodam.agri to different contexts was a requirement .
-Then, it has been antiepated and 685 has been anticipated in the modelling process.
+The possibility to adapt floodam.agri to different contexts was a requirement and has been anticipated in the modelling process.
 The different steps for adaptation from the simplest to the most demanding are identified according to the differences between the context in which floodam.agri was developed and the context in which it could be transferred.
-Methodological proposals are made for each of these levels.
-The levels of adaptation are showed in the development process of floodam.agri (figure 8).
+Methodological proposals are made for each of these steps (figure 8).